 - CWFP applications are accepted year-round for projects not seeking PF.

 Affordability criteria and PF allocation methodology

-Applications received by the deadlines are placed on the funding list for the applicable program and ranked in priority score order, and then the PF allocation methodology is applied.
+Applications received by the appropriate deadline are placed in priority score order on the funding list for the applicable program and then the following PF allocation methodology is applied:

 Table 1 - population size

 Population points ranging from 0 to 50 are awarded under CWFP and SDWLP Table 1 with the highest points going to the smallest populations.

 |CWFP & SDWLP Table 1 - population size|

 Table 2 - median household income

 Median household income (MHI) points ranging from 0 to 100 are awarded under CWFP and SDWLP Table 2 based on the municipality's MHI as percentage of the State MHI with the highest points going to the lowest MHI percentages.